EverlastingBugstopper/jserv/README.md

 # `jserv`

-This is a small wrapper around [`node-static`](https://npmjs.com/package/node-static) that allows you to serve a single JSON endpoint from a server.
-This is most useful when developing features that require a JSON server and you want to test its behavior.
+`jserv` is a development server for a single JSON file.

 ## Usage

 **Serve a single json file from all endpoints:**

 `npx jserv ./data.json`

+Changes made to the file will be reloaded and served.

+**Customize the host/port of the server:**

+`npx jserv --port 4000 --host localhost ./data.json`